Recovery is funded by a mix of federal and state resources.

 The Recovery Strategic Plan facilitates recovery in the short and long term, and will identify recovery strategies and projects that will support impacted areas while mitigating risks from volcanic hazards.

 The Economic Recovery Plan looks at economic damages caused by the 2018 eruption and Hurricane Lane and provides recommendations for improving the economy of Puna and the island as a whole.
-This plan is drafted with the help of the Institute for Sustainable Development.

 The recovery management structure and decision-making framework was designed to support both planning and implementation phases of recovery.